 • Download the UCS-SCU ISO image file from cisco.com.
-To know how to download the image, go to the "Obtaining ISO Image From cisco.com" section on page 2-1.
+For information on how to download the image, go to the "Obtaining ISO Image From cisco.com" section on page 2-1.

-To boot the UCS-SCU application using the virtual KVM console, follow these steps:
+To boot the UCS-SCU application using virtual KVM Console, follow these steps:

-Step 1 Log in to CIMC from your desktop.
-Step 2 Click Launch KVM Console to launch the KVM console.
-Step 3 Click Virtual Media tab.
-The Virtual Media tab opens Step 4 Click Add Image, navigate to and select the ISO file and click Open to mount the image.
-Step 5 In the Client View section, select the check box in the Mapped column for the ISO file that you added and then wait for mapping to complete.
-The KVM displays the progress in the Details section.
-Step 6 Reboot the server by clicking Power Cycle Server in the CIMC.
-Step 7 Press F6 when the server starts to select boot device.
+- Step 1 Log in to CIMC from your desktop.

+- Step 2 Click Launch KVM Console to launch KVM Console.

+- Step 3 Click the Virtual Media tab.

+The Virtual Media tab opens.

+- Step 4 Click Add Image. - Step 5 Navigate to and select the ISO file and click Open to mount the image. - Step 6 In the Client View section, select the check box in the Mapped column for the ISO file that you added and then wait for the mapping to complete.

+KVM Console displays the progress in the Details section.

+- Step 7 Reboot the server by clicking Power Cycle Server in the CIMC. - Step 8 Press F6 when the server starts to select a boot device.

 The boot selection menu appears.

-Step 8 Use the arrow keys to select Cisco Virtual CD/DVD, and then press Enter.
+Step 9 Use the arrow keys to select Cisco Virtual CD/DVD and then press Enter.

 The server boots using the UCS-SCU image and launches the application in the KVM tab.